rkonoplev/dniester/docs/TECHNICAL_SPEC.md

 ---

 ## 1. Project Summary
-The **News Platform** backend is a robust, maintainable service for publishing and managing news articles.
+The **News Platform** is a complete modern news publishing system consisting of:
+- **Backend:** Spring Boot REST API for content management and delivery
+- **Frontend:** Next.js React application with Material UI (planned)

-It is designed to replace the legacy Drupal 6.0 stack with a modern architecture for scalability and security.
+Designed to replace the legacy Drupal 6.0 stack with modern architecture for scalability and security.

-The backend provides:
+The system provides:
-- A **public API** for delivering news content to frontend and mobile clients.
+- A **public API** for delivering news content to frontend and mobile clients
-- An **admin API** for editorial teams to manage content and media.
+- An **admin API** for editorial teams to manage content and media
+- A **responsive frontend** with SEO optimization and accessibility compliance
-- Integration points for third-party services and future frontend apps.
+- Integration points for third-party services and future enhancements

 ---